 - Some have tried to massage the Hebrew a bit on this mistake to make it appear that the Bible in Hebrew is referring to rabbits chewing something slightly different than cud but this is a weak argument.
 The key words are “כִּֽי־מַעֲלַ֤ת גֵּרָה֙” which gets translated as “chews the cud.”
 I will address the translation on both words right now.

 - כִּֽי־מַעֲלַ֤ת is a conjunction of כִּֽי and מַעֲלַ֤ת.
-The word כִּֽי means “for” or because.
+The word כִּֽי means “for” or “because”.
 It’s the qualifier in the sentence “because it chews it’s cud.”
-The word מַעֲלַ֤ת is a Hifil participle for of the word עָלָה, which is a verb that means to “go up” or “ascend up.”
+The word מַעֲלַ֤ת is a Hifil participle form of the word עָלָה, which is a verb that usually means to “go up” “rise”, or “ascend.”
 For those who don’t know Hebrew grammar, a Hifil verb is both causal and active.
 That means that the subject of the verb is causing the action.
 A literal rendering of this verb and conjunction would be “for, she (the rabbit) causes (the object) to ascend.”
 Naturally the previous word גֵּרָה֙ is the object being acted on in the sentence.

 - גֵּרָה֙ is a noun that means “a measure”, “grain”, “round kernel”, or even a “weight.”
 Later in history it was used to represent fraction of a shekel that was comparable to a measure of grain.
 Thus, it should come as no surprise that it’s connected to the verb מַעֲלַ֤ת.
 It’s exclusively found in the Hebrew Bible to refer to cud (unless conjugated differently).